DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 dp.setTransactionMode("REST");/*!*/
 ~~~

-Then, we need to add two controllers, one for Tasks and one for Links and implement all required actions.
+Then, we need to add two controllers: one for Tasks and another one for Links and implement all the required actions.

+###Creating Task controller

 Let's start with a controller for Tasks:

 ~~~js
 rails generate controller task --no-helper --no-assets --no-view-specs
 ~~~

-Since this controller is not going to have any views we've used *--no-* flags in order not to generate files we won't need.
+Since this controller is not going to have any views, we've used *--no-* flags in order not to generate files we won't need.

-And implement actions for creating/updating and deleting tasks:
+Next we will implement actions for creating, updating and deleting tasks:

 {{snippet app/controllers/task_controller.rb}}
 ~~~js
 class TaskController < ApplicationController